jboss-developer/jboss-eap-quickstarts/ejb-remote/README.md

 Author: Jaikiran Pai, Mike Musgrove
 Level: Intermediate
 Technologies: EJB, JNDI
-Summary: The `ejb-remote` quickstart uses *EJB 3.1* and *JNDI* to demonstrate how to access an EJB, deployed to JBoss EAP, from a remote Java client application.
+Summary: The `ejb-remote` quickstart uses *EJB* and *JNDI* to demonstrate how to access an EJB, deployed to JBoss EAP, from a remote Java client application.
 Target Product: JBoss EAP
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

 The `ejb-remote` quickstart shows how to access an EJB from a remote Java client application.
-It demonstrates the use of *EJB 3.1* and *JNDI* in Red Hat JBoss Enterprise Application Platform.
+It demonstrates the use of *EJB* and *JNDI* in Red Hat JBoss Enterprise Application Platform.

 There are two components to this example: